zhfr7/hashy/README.md

 # hashy

-Hashy is a CLI application made entirely with Rust with a library of hashing algorithms like MD5, SHA-2 and SHAKE.\
+Hashy is a CLI application made entirely with Rust with a library of hashing algorithms like MD5, SHA-2 and SHAKE.
-This is just a small project for me so don't expect all of it to be perfectly memory safe or performant.
+It might serve useful for checksumming files or just comparing how different hashing algorithms behave.

 - [hashy](#hashy)
   - [Usage](#usage)